bramton/bramton.github.io/01_frequency_domain.md

 | 8           | -20                     | 0.71 - 0.71j        |
 | 9           | -10                     | 0 + 0j              |

-For example, the Fourier coefficient at array index 2 equals `0.71 + 0.71j` if we look at the magnitude of this complex number it will be 1 and if we look at the angle of this complex number it will be $pi/4$.
+For example, the Fourier coefficient at array index 2 equals `0.71 + 0.71j` if we look at the magnitude of this complex number it will be 1 and if we look at the angle of this complex number it will be $\pi/4$.
 The angle is exactly the same as the phase of the cosine, but the magnitude does not match the amplitude of the cosine.
 This is because the energy is divided equally amongst negative and positive frequencies, hence both 20 and -20 Hz have a magnitude of 1.
 The frequency 0 Hz is the DC component (also called the bias sometimes) of the signal and in the example has a magnitude of 3.

 Positive frequencies are listed first to easily plot single-sided spectra, the array needs to be indexed from 0 till 4 in this case.

-To make optimal use of the _Fast_ within the FFT function the parameter `N` should be a power of 2.
+To make optimal use of the _Fast_ of the FFT function the parameter `N` should be a power of 2.
 On a normal desktop/laptop it will be hardly noticable, but when working on an embedded system or if performance is really an issue it is something to remember.

 ### MATLAB
 Onwards to the fun part, the code.
 This section shows how to plot a double-sided spectrum of a signal.
 It is the same signal as in the previous section.